hasseily/Deathlord-Relorded/README.md

 Also the current map will save if you hit PAGEDOWN.
 When saving the map, it also saves the related tileset for import in your favorite mapping program.
 The tileset data is 448x512 pixels, in RGBA format.
 Use Gimp or other programs to transform it into PNG or anything else.

 Another unique feature of the Deathlord Companion is that it doesn't skip a turn if you wait too long.
 The time and food usage pass normally though, so if you want to be away from your keyboard for a long time make sure you at least put yourself in a character stats screen (press 1-6 on the keyboard).

-Finally, there's a tileset generator that will grab visible tiles that haven't yet been seen by the program and will append them to a tileset that is saved on disk inside the Maps/ folder.
-Contact me for more info.
-The tileset generator is started with NUMPAD 1.
-It acquires tiles with NUMPAD 0.
-Save the file with NUMPAD 9.
-Reset the whole file with NUMPAD 5.

 Happy retro RPG gaming, and see you on the Lost Sectors Discord server.